 While each Proponent shall have the responsibility to fund all of the T&D System interconnection costs under the Contract, PREPA will permit a Proponent to adjust its price proposal in the Contract to the extent that PREPA's Estimated Costs exceed the Proponent's Estimated Interconnection Costs for purposes of allowing a Proponent to recover such excess costs through the Contract price.
-Where the Proponent's Estimated Interconnection Costs exceed PREPA's Estimated Costs, the Relevant Authority will correspondingly require a downward adjustment of the proposed Contract price to reflect a Proponent's need to recover interconnection Costs.
+Where the Proponent's Estimated Interconnection Costs exceed PREPA's Estimated Costs, the Relevant Authority PREPA will correspondingly require a downward adjustment of the proposed Contract price to reflect a Proponent's need to recover interconnection costs lower than the Proponent's Estimated Interconnection Costs.

 - d.
-(Minimum Specific Interconnection Technical Requirements for Projects) PREPAThe Relevant Authority will prepare MTRs describing minimum technical requirements required for transmission interconnection of each alternate technology group connected to the T&D System and include the MTRs in the RFP for:

-- i.
-Utility-Scale Solar:
+(Minimum Technical Requirements for Projects) The Relevant Authority T&D Operator will prepare MTRs describing minimum technical requirements required for each technology group connected to the T&D System and include the MTRs in the RFP for: - i.
+Utility-Scale Solar;

 - ii.
-Wind; and

-- iii.
-Virtual Power Plants (VPPs)
+Wind; and - iii.
+Energy Storage-; and

-- iv.-BESS